pingcap/docs/data-migration/migrate-mysql-tidb-less-tb.md

   host: "${host}"                   # For example: 172.16.10.83
   port: 4000
   user: "root"
-  password: "${password}"           # Supported but not recommended to use plaintext password.
-It is recommended to use `dmctl encrypt` to encrypt the plaintext password before using it.
+  password: "${password}"           # Plaintext password is supported but not recommended.
+It is recommended to use dmctl encrypt to encrypt the plaintext password before using the password.

 # The configuration of all MySQL instances of source database required for the current migration task.
 mysql-instances:
 -
   # The ID of an upstream instance or a replication group
   source-id: "mysql-01"
   # The names of the block and allowlist configuration of the schema name or table name that is to be migrated.
-These names are used reference the global configuration of the block and allowlist.
+These names are used to reference the global configuration of the block and allowlist.
 For the global configuration, refer to the `block-allow-list` configuration below.
   block-allow-list: "listA"

-# The global configuration of block and allow list.
+# The global configuration of blocklist and allowlist.
 Each instance is referenced by a configuration item name.
 block-allow-list:
   listA:                              # name
     do-tables:                        # The allowlist of upstream tables that need to be migrated.